DeanLemans/deanlemans.github.io/content/00-raw/vanlife_research.md

 Instead of still officially living with my parents, but i should instead consider a postadres or a shared address service (possibly through PostNL), this is to mitigate the risk with authorities.

-Track expensess via (firefly, maby, actual (ADD LINKS)) #todo

 Continue registering as living with your parents if it works, but prepare documentation (e.g., mileage logs) to prove your van's use is primarily personal.

  Build an emergency fund

- Focus on accurate tax filings to maximize deductions/examptions consult a fiscalist for a one-time review.

  Build a professional online presence (via this site, i still need to restructure this)